Programme

 Multiple Speakers

-🟦 SIGNATURE SESSION - Fireside chats + Interactive Panels and Hybrid Workshops STREAM B: “Digital Twins, AI & the Future of Slope Stability”
+🟦 DAY 2 SIGNATURE SESSIONS - Fireside chats + Interactive Panels and Hybrid Workshops STREAM B: “Digital Twins, AI & the Future of Slope Stability”

 Day 2 Signature Sessions are designed to be an industry collaboration and solution-finding component of the conference —bringing together industry leaders, technical experts, and solution providers to confront a critical question posed by you: